Xryzo11/pineappleEAupdater/README.md

 - Follow the instructions given in the batch file

 Instructions:
-- Place update.bat in a empty directory
+- Place update.bat in an empty directory
 - Run update.bat to download/update the newest pineappleEA
 - Don't remove or add any files to that directory
 - Don't rename any files or directories